ChaosiumInc/QuestWorlds/README.md

 For the Markdown files, we use a convention that everything under a 2nd level heading (##) is a new file.
 This level of granularity makes it easy for us to see differences when new versions are submitted via a Pull Request.

+### Significant Whitespace

+Because we use separate files, but when producing the System Reference Document, join them together, the whitespace at the end of a file is significant.
+There should be two blank lines at the end of each file.
+Deleting this whitespace will mean that when the files are merged, headings will be lost.

 ## PanDoc and LaTeX

 To generate output formats from the Markdown, you would want to install [PanDoc](https://pandoc.org/installing.html).
 To create PDFs you will need to follow the instructions to install LaTeX on your computer as well.